 Digital collection of American periodicals published between 1684 and 1912.
 Thematic subsets include digitized images of the pages of American magazines that provide rich content detailing American history and culture.

 Premier index to journal articles, book reviews, and collections of essays in all fields of religion, with coverage from 1949 and retrospective indexing for several journal issues as far back as the nineteenth century.
+Some open access results listed.

 Citations for journal articles, books, essays, and government publications covering all aspects of native North American culture, history, and life.
 Dates of coverage range from the sixteenth century to the present.